hyperledger/identus-cloud-agent/docs/docusaurus/secrets/operation.md

 HashiCorp Vault provides multiple authentication methods.
 One of the simplest methods is [token authentication](https://developer.hashicorp.com/vault/docs/auth/token).
 To authenticate using the token, set the environment variable `VAULT_TOKEN`.
-The agent prefers token authentication if multiple authentication methods are provided.
+The agent prefers token authentication if provided with multiple authentication methods.

 Another method is [AppRole authentication](https://developer.hashicorp.com/vault/docs/auth/approle) which is suitable for automatic workflows.
 To use AppRole authentication, simply set the environment variable `VAULT_APPROLE_ROLE_ID` and `VAULT_APPROLE_SECRET_ID`.